Which Statement About Childhood Obesity Is False?

 Focus on Behavior, Not Just the Scale:

-Instead of saying, “You need to lose weight,” try shifting the focus toward positive personal growth and energy.
-For example, say, “Let’s work on building strength and boosting how energized you feel each day.”
-This kind of encouragement helps shift the conversation away from appearance and toward practical, uplifting goals.
+Instead of saying, “You need to lose weight,” try turning focus toward personal growth and daily energy.
+For instance, say, “Let’s build strength and boost how energized you feel each day.”
+That kind of message steers conversation toward uplifting, achievable goals rather than appearance.

 Role of Parents and Caregivers